dylan-lang/opendylan/documentation/source/getting-started-ide/projects.rst

 ===========================

 Open Dylan's project files can be exported in a portable library interface format called LID (library interchange description).
-Harlequin and other Dylan vendors have chosen LID as the standard interchange format for Dylan libraries.
+The Open Dylan project and other Dylan vendors have chosen LID as the standard interchange format for Dylan libraries.
 LID files describe libraries in a flat ASCII text format for ease of interchange between different Dylan systems.
 The *Core Features and Mathematics* reference volume describes the LID format.
 LID files must have the extension .LID.

 Opening a LID file as a project
 -------------------------------